nlyca22/sql/02_activities/assignments/design_a_logical_model.md

 Privacy implication:
 It is more privacy-sensitive than type 1 (above) because it stores more customer's personal data info (ie. history of addresses).
-Compliance with data protection laws and regulations (such as GDPR) would require explicit customer's consent as well as secure handling of data retention, restriction of access, encryption, and deletion.
-In addition, due to more risks involved, the business should consider the necessity of storing historical records of customers' personal data from business and legal standpoint.
+Compliance with data protection laws and regulations (such as GDPR) are a must, which include customer's explicit consent, secure handling of data retention, access restriction, encryption, and deletion.
+Due to more risks involved, the business should consider the necessity of storing historical records of customers' personal data from business and legal standpoint.

 ```